kaitsel/Ransomware-Response-Recovery/attack_phases.md

 - Masquerading - Disguised as authentic Windows system files, prolongs persistence

 ## Phase 3: Privilege Escalation and Credential Access

+### Attack Description

+The attacker will escalate their privileges to gain greater access to the network.
+This will allow the adversary to gain access to employee and customer credentials that may be stored on the system.
+In the case of Co-Op and M&S, millions of people had active accounts with them, which included information such as their name, date of birth, home address, and online order history.
+Credit card details that were saved were also at risk of having been leaked.
+In this case scenario, patient and employee records will be the primary focus for access.

+### MITRE ATT&CK Mapping

+- T1068 - Exploitation for Privilege Escalation
+   - Software vulnerabilities are taken advantage of to achieve higher levels of access.
+- T1003.001 - LSASS Memory?
+- T1558.001 - Golden Ticket?

+### Privilege Escalation

+(enter stuff here)

+### Credential Harvesting

+(not sure what I can do here)

+### Advanced Techniques

+(give it a go ig)

 (MAY NEED TO CREATE PATIENT FILES AGAIN - GOT LOST)